MicrosoftDocs/OData-docs/Odata-docs/client/v7/pagination.md

 ```

 ## Client-driven paging
 In client-driven paging, we request the server to return the specified number of results.
-There is no next link that is returned.
+There is no nextLink that is returned.

-The OData Client deals with client-driven paging using `$skip` and `$top` in the query options.
+The OData Client deals with client-driven paging using `$skip` and `$top` query options.

 The `$top` query option requests the number of items in the queried collection to be included in the result.